Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 Marvel's game-changing decision in 2008 to create an entire universe of characters that interacted and cross-referenced each other in a single continuity proved to be a death-knell for the competition.
 Iron Man, Thor and the others paved the way for superhero films to become less about making a quick buck and more about telling stories and satisfying a rabid fanbase.
 With the hugely successful and highly enjoyable Avengers Assemble, the MCU had become a vast multimedia machine that continues to churn out films with worrying regularity.

 In terms of the Wall Crawler, fans now seem spoilt for choice from Tobey Maguire's fun run in the role from 2002-2007, Garfield's semi-successful tenure from 2012-2014 and Tom Holland's wide-eyed and baby-faced performance as Parker since 2016.
 Maguire's best film was Spider-Man 2 which featured Alfred Molina's scene-stealing Doc Ock as well as Sam Raimi having fun in the director's chair.
-Holland has only had the one solo outing so far but his second, Spider-Man: Far From Home, is due for release later in 2019 and I for you cannot wait.
+Holland has only had the one solo outing so far but his second, Spider-Man: Far From Home, is due for release later in 2019 and I for one cannot wait.

 © 2019 Benjamin Cox